ugr-sail/sinergym/docs/source/pages/gcloudAPI.rst

 .. image:: /_static/service-account-APIs.png
   :width: 800
-  :alt: API's required for cloud build.
+  :alt: APIs required for cloud build.
   :align: center

+|

 If *Sinergym* and *Sinergym extras* are installed, the **Google Cloud SDK must be linked with other Python modules** for some functionalities to work.
 Execute the following command in your terminal: